salesforcecli/plugin-custom-metadata/README.md

       (required) name for the field

   -p, --picklistvalues=picklistvalues
-      list of picklist values that are added when creating a picklist
+      comma-separated list of picklist values; required for Picklist fields

   -s, --decimalplaces=decimalplaces
-      number of decimal places
+      number of decimal places to use for Number or Percent fields

   --json
       format output as json